telicent-oss/smart-caches-core/docs/security/index.md

 translation is not handled correctly.

-As part of evolving the platform towards a more flexible Policy Based Access Control (PBAC) model the new plugin APIs introduced from `0.30.0` onwards instead treat the `Security-Label` as opaque byte sequences.
-These byte sequences have an optional 4 byte schema prefix to allow plugins to detect whether they support a particular label schema and reject labels they don't support.
-This also allows for versioning of label schemas if the data format of a schema doesn't directly support versioning in its encoding.
+As part of evolving the platform towards a more flexible Policy Based Access Control (PBAC) model the new plugin APIs introduced from `0.36.0` onwards instead treat the `Security-Label` as opaque byte sequences.
+However, regardless of what Security Plugin, and thus label schema is in-use this API, and the Telicent Core Platform are intended to only support one, **and only one**, label schema at any one time.

+> **NB** Multiple label schemas can only coexist within the platform if a plugin is implemented that supports this.
+>
-**NB** This also potentially provides the capability for future plugins to provide support for multiple label schemas coexisting within the platform.
-However, it is not our intention to support this mode of operation anytime in the forseeable future.
+> However, it is **NOT** our intention to support this mode of operation anytime in the forseeable future.

-When present the schema prefix consists of the 4 byte sequence `0x1e ? ?
-0x1e`, where `0x1e` is the record separator byte, and the 2nd and 3rd bytes are an encoded `short` denoting a schema identifier.
-This allows for up to ~65k unique label schemas, which even allowing for versioning of schemas should be more than we ever expect to use.
-The `SecurityPlugin` interface offers static `encodeSchemaPrefix()` and `decodeSchemaPrefix()` methods for writing and reading this prefix.
-Note that for `decodeSchemaPrefix()` the return type is the reference `Short` type allowing `null` to be returned when the prefix is not present.

-Making this schema prefix optional is an intentional choice, with the schema identifier assumed to be `0` in this case.
-This allows us to make this security API evolution backwards compatible with existing usage of RDF-ABAC labels within our deployments as any label we see without the prefix byte sequence can be assumed to be an RDF-ABAC label.

-Within a label schema the remainder of the byte sequence for a label can be used to encode labels in whatever format an implementation sees fit.
+Within a label schema the byte sequence for a label can be used to encode labels in whatever format an implementation sees fit.
 So taking RDF-ABAC, which will become our default plugin, as an example then it treats the byte sequence as a UTF-8 encoded string.
 However plugin implementations are free to use whatever label format and/or encoding scheme they see fit since the API will treat the byte sequence opaquely.

 A couple of possible labelling schemas within this model (assuming a suitable plugin implementation) are as follows: